kamalbuilds/bnb-x-marketplace/README.md

 Particle Network SDK - utilising the NFT service

-4. Manta network- For getting the ingame assets and onchain Txns without disclosing the address.
+4. Manta network- For minting Zk SBTs of the tokenised Assets. https://docs.manta.network/docs/developers/manta.js/how-to-mint-zk-sbt

 5. Dex Integrations 1inch

+Fusion Swap available for Users.

 ![image](https://user-images.githubusercontent.com/95926324/235235682-1bc0b663-153a-4480-b95f-d74a4b992c67.png)

 ##  Advantages of Integrating a decentralized exchange (DEX) into a marketplace can be useful in several ways: